reTHINK-project/scenario-service-implementation/docs/Deliverable_51_update/smart-contextual-assistance/scenario/readme.md

 -	Hyperty Runtime in Browser
 -	Hyperty Runtime in Smartphone
 -	Hyperty Runtime in Raspberry PI
--	Hyperty Runtime in Kurento Media Server to support Group Communication
+-	Hyperty Runtime in NdeJS integrated with Media Server to support Group Communication
 -	Vertx Message Node and its associated Protostub
 -	*partner1* Message Node and its associated Protostub to test cross domain H2H Communication interoperability
 -	*partner2* Message Node and its associated Protostub to test cross domain M2M Communication interoperability